- About Us

 - Cherub School

 Children will be dismissed promptly at noon when their parent arrives.
 If someone other than a parent is going to pick up your child, the Director must have written permission from you.
 For your child’s protection and in accordance with state guidelines, your child cannot be released to another person without written permission or to anyone who does not appear responsible.
 If you or a responsible adult cannot pick up your child, please contact the school to make us aware of your situation.
-If a child has not been picked up within two hours, the Director will contact the proper authorities.
+If a child has not been picked up within one hour, the Director will contact the proper authorities.

 For the safety of all persons, please stay on the sidewalk when walking to and from your car.
 No cars should be left running when an adult is not in attendance.
 The road beside the church is used by our neighbors, please be mindful of traffic when parking and crossing the street.